VerNguyen2028/sidebar_ai_extension/README.md

 - The AI model in use is Gemini 2.5 Flash.
 If you're swimming in money, feel free to upgrade to a Pro model.
 Just tweak the backend code and go nuts.
 - Flash models have quota limits — shocking, I know.
 When you hit the wall, just swap in a new Gemini API key.
 Ask a friend, a colleague, your dealer, whoever.
 - Too lazy to manually start the backend every time?
 Same, honestly.
-Use **PM2 + watch** on Windows or **systemd + nodemon** on Ubuntu to auto-start it like a civilized human.
+Use **PM2 + WATCH** on Windows or **SYSTEMD + NODEMON** on Ubuntu to auto-start it like a civilized human.
 For Mac users...
 I genuinely have no idea, ask someone else or ask an AI.

 ## What hell errors you might encounter